marle3003/mokapi/docs/resources/blogs/end-to-end-testing-mocked-apis.md

 ## Testing Scenarios You Can't Test With a Live API

-This is where mocking gets genuinely useful beyond just "removing the external dependency."
+This is where mocking gets really useful beyond just "removing the external dependency."
 With Mokapi's JavaScript API you can simulate conditions that a real API either can't reproduce on demand or that you'd never want to trigger against a live service.